microsoft/live-share/welcome/welcome-owner.md

 ### 2. Sign in from within your IDE/editor

-Once installed, start up your tool sign in with the credentials that are associated with the email you used to sign up.
+Once installed, start up your tool sign in with the **credentials that are associated with the email you used to sign up**.

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)

+If you signed up with an email that **is not already tied to a Microsoft personal, work, or school account or a GitHub account**:
+1. Add the email as a secondary address to your GitHub profile
+2. Verify it
+3. Sign in using GitHub
+4. If this still doesn't work, email vsls-feedback@microsoft.com and we can swap your email out.

 > **Tip:** Need to use a different sign-in for Visual Studio than your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio)?
 Go to Tools &gt; Options &gt; Live Share &gt; User account.

 ### 3. Start a collaboration session and share your content